BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

 Lake Garda is Italy’s biggest lake, with a shore length of almost 160 kilometers.
 While it’s great that Lake Garda is large, it also means that getting from one attraction (or town) to another can be very time-consuming.

 - Public transportation is not great in and around Lake Garda.
 You cannot rely on public transportation if you want to visit many towns along the lake.
-Buses do not bring you everywhere, they do not necessarily run often, and also it takes a lot of time getting from a to b.
+Buses do not bring you everywhere, they do not necessarily run often, and also it takes a lot of time get from a to b.

 Tax For Staying Overnight Around Lake Garda